We’re now two weeks into 2020: A date which not only represents a brand new year, but a new decade.

 Video is fast becoming one of the most indispensable digital tools in a marketer’s arsenal.
 Don’t believe us?
 Here are the stats to back it up:

 - 83% of marketers believe that video is growing in importance.

 - 40% of marketers now rank video content as number one for ROI, with a further 23% putting video in second place.

 - By 2021, 80% of the world’s internet traffic will be video.

-But what does this mean for businesses who want to reach an international audience?
+But what does this mean for businesses that want to reach an international audience?

-Video localisation presents the most cost-effective way to tailor your video content to your target market and target language without re-shooting your entire campaign or having to create original, localised content for each market.
+Video localization presents the most cost-effective way to tailor your video content to your target market and target language without re-shooting your entire campaign or having to create original, localized content for each market.

-This means that LSPs will have to keep their finger on the pulse of the digitisation of marketing content.
-In the coming years, we can expect more and more LSPs to move away from traditional translation towards the video localisation boom if they are to stay relevant.
+This means that LSPs will have to keep their finger on the pulse of the digitization of marketing content.
+In the coming years, we can expect more and more LSPs to move away from traditional translation toward the video localization boom if they are to stay relevant.